bowman2001/perplexdoc/content/doc/plugin/mathapi/index.md

 The [Math API website](https://math.vercel.app/home) offers a the nice service to render LaTeX Equations into SVG diagrams via API request while generating the static site.
 This approach does’t need client side rendering by a Javascript library.

-[Joe Mooring from Veriphor](https://www.veriphor.com/articles/mathematical-expressions/) implemented a hook to generate those SVGs from LaTeX inside a code block and inline.
+[Joe Mooring from Veriphor](https://www.veriphor.com/articles/mathematical-expressions/) implemented a hook to generate those SVGs from LaTeX inside a **code block** and a shortcode for **inline code**.
+Their options are also documented on the Veriphor site.

 ## Code Block